 Caitlin McCarthy's writing has collectively won awards and nominations in over 60 international film festival screenplay competitions and labs, most notably:

-- WONDER DRUG: 2017 Bitch List honoree.
-The Black List's Real Time Top List (December 2013).
-Top 10% of all entries (7,197 total) for the 2012 Academy of Motion Picture Arts and Science's Nicholl Fellowship.
+- WONDER DRUG: Promoted as "Featured Script" on the Black List website in 2018.
+Two-time Semifinalist in the Academy Nicholl Fellowships in Screenwriting competition (2017 & 2019).
+View WONDER DRUG's listing on the Oscars website HERE.
+2017 Bitch List honoree.
 Selected as an Alfred P. Sloan Foundation script for the Hamptons Screenwriters Lab and chosen for a live staged reading of select scenes at the 15th Annual Hamptons International Film Festival, sponsored by the Sloan Foundation.
 Reading starred Steve Guttenberg (THREE MEN AND A BABY) and Alysia Reiner (SIDEWAYS).
-Also winner of "Most Likely To Be Produced" Screenplay Award at the Action on Film International Film Festival.
+Also winner of Grand Jury Award for Best Feature Screenplay at the Richmond International Film & Music Festival; and "Most Likely To Be Produced" Screenplay Award at the Action on Film International Film Festival.

 - FREE SKATE: Named one of the "Top 100 Pilots of 2016" by The Tracking Board.
 "One to Watch" by 2016 WriteHer List.
 Top 25 in 2016 Tracking Board Launch Pad Pilots Competition.
+Finalist for the 2019 Athena Film Festival LA TV Lab, hosted in partnership with the Stephens College Master of Fine Arts in Television and Screenwriting and WIST (Women in the Script Trade, formerly IRIS).
 Advanced to the Second Round with distinction at the 2015 Austin Film Festival - "Teleplay: AMC One-Hour Pilot."
 Out of a field of 1,459 submissions in this category, FREE SKATE was selected by AFF's team of readers as 1 of 30 that they "deemed worthy" to send to AMC for consideration.
 Matt Dy, AFF's Screenplay & Teleplay Competition Director, said to Caitlin McCarthy, "I would be happy to vouch for you if needed."

 - CAPE COD LITE: Winner of the "Best Drama" screenplay award at the Action on Film International Film Festival.
 A five-minute scene was shown as a "mini-movie" during the festival.